spacetelescope/jdaviz/docs/imviz/plugins.rst

 This plugin supports loading and overplotting instrument footprint overlays on the image viewers.
-Any number of overlays can be plotted simultaneously from any number of the available preset instruments (requires pysiaf to be installed) or by loading an astropy regions object from a file.
+Any number of overlays can be plotted simultaneously from any number of the available preset instruments (requires pysiaf to be installed) or by loading an Astropy regions object from a file.

 The top dropdown allows renaming, adding, and removing footprint overlays.
 To modify the display